troy1eighty2/fatima/README.md

 - think about admin
 - testimonial carousel

-- 60percent opacity on buttons
+- DONE 60percent opacity on buttons
-- more space button and text
+- DONE more space button and text
 - autorotate on testimonials 5 sec
-- space paypal button more
+- DONE space paypal button more